-New developments should participate in an effort to assure that assessment fees for schools, parks, and roads are allocated directly to the improvement of schools, parks, and roads in Kihei.
-Recent consensus reports provided by the Long Range Planning division of Maui County indicate that Kihei is currently underprovided for in the area of Elementary, Intermediate, and High Schools as well as Public Park Facilities and Open Space.
-Unimproved parcels adjacent to beach parks should be considered for park accessory uses such as parking.
-Projects that contribute directly toward the development of Schools, Parks, and Roads in the form of design and/or construction are given preferential status.
+New developments shall participate in an effort to assure that assessment fees for schools, parks and roads are allocated directly to the improvement of schools, parks and roads in Kihei.
+Recent consensus reports provided by the Long Range Planning division of Maui County indicate that Kihei is currently underprovided for in the area of elementary, intermediate and high schools as well as Public Park Facilities and Open Space.
+Unimproved parcels adjacent to beach parks shall be considered for park accessory uses such as parking.
+Projects that contribute directly toward the development of schools, parks and roads in the form of design and/or construction are given preferential status.